poseidonos/poseidonos-gui/src/mtool/README.md

 # PoseidonOS-GUI
-PoseidonOS-GUI is a reactjs application and a core component of the POS Management Stack.
+PoseidonOS-GUI is a reactjs application and a core component of the POS Management Stack (M9K).
 It provides a graphical user interface (GUI) to access, configure and monitor PoseidonOS.

 PoseidonOS-GUI internally connects to a REST API provider (called DAgent) to access PoseidonOS.
-It uses JWT authentication for secured communication with the REST API provider.
+It uses JWT authentication for secured communication.

 ## Features